How to reconcile Stripe income manually

 Reconciling Stripe payouts appearing on your main bank account statement

-NOTE: This first step will temporarily make your account balance of your Stripe account in ExpensePlus go negative (until you upload your Stripe transactions).
+This first step will temporarily make the account balance of your Stripe account in ExpensePlus go negative (until you upload your Stripe transactions).

 Within Stripe, click the 'Balances' option on the top menu, then click 'Payouts'.